 In the computer industry, some ideas come around again and again.
-With the industry a-buzz that IBM might be willing to ditch its $11 billion desktop and laptop PC business for a paltry $1 billion to $2 billion, some people are beginning to murmur, half in jest (but only half so) that this might actually be a precursor to Big Blue's acquisition of Apple.
+With the industry a-buzz that IBM has ditched its $11 billion desktop and laptop PC business for a paltry $1.25 billion in cash and stock, some people are beginning to murmur, half in jest, that this might actually be a precursor to an IBM acquisition of Apple.
 In some ways, this makes perfect sense, and in others, it is downright crazy.
 Is an IBM-Apple combo thinkable, much less possible?

 If IBM had the Personal Computer to do all over again, there seems little doubt that it would not have been stupid enough to outsource the core chip and software architecture to Intel and to rely on a tiny company then called MicroSoft for the operating system on its PC line.
 No, if IBM had it to do all over again, it would have created something very much like Apple.
 Think about it.
 Apple machines are a high-priced variant of a pervasive idea (a desktop or a laptop) that has elegance, style, and a lot of very clever engineering.
 For those of you who are too young to know this or too cool to know anything but the history of Linux or Windows, the IBM mainframe, the IBM System/38 and AS/400, and the Digital VAX, and the Sun Microsystems workstation had exactly the same attributes in their eras (and retain these features).
 To this day, all of these platforms are beloved despite the bashing and battering they take from competitive products.
 They have an almost cult status.
 The 3270 greenscreen and CICS protocol and the 5250 and twinax workstation protocol are very elegant front ends for efficient online transaction processing.
 They just are not cool any more.